 There are plenty of ways to enjoy mystifying performances without causing harm or distress to animals.
 Technology has advanced, performers have gotten creative, and new approaches to conservation exist.

 Holographic circuses are programmable, entertaining, and do not harm animals in any way.
-Families can still enjoy dazzling sights together without supporting industries that thrive off the confinement or abuse of animals.
+Families can still enjoy dazzling sights together without supporting industries that thrive on the confinement or abuse of animals.

 Holograms will only get better over time, so the future of holographic entertainment is bright.

-Walt Disney was the first to popularize animal animatronics back in the 1960s starting with a singing bird.
-Since then, theme parks, movies, and even restaurants like Chuck E Cheese have used animatronics to entertain their customers.
+Walt Disney was the first to popularize animatronics back in the 1960s, inspired by a mechanical singing bird.
+Since then theme parks, movies, and even restaurants like Chuck E Cheese have used animatronics to entertain their customers.